rich-p-rich/coffee-and-honey-p5/README.md

 One of my hobbies is beekeeping, and I briefly considered setting up a website that sells beekeeping equipment; however, I thought there are more possibilities in cafe-style business, such as bookings (tables, function room and hive-tours) than in a straight-forward e-commerce shop, so decided to merge my two ideas and interests.
 This has some parallels in real-life: many bakeries were I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.

-Merging the two ideas also gives (I think) a catchy and memorable name, that describes the website's buisness in concise and clear terms.
-People are generally well-disposed to either coffe or honey, often both, and
+Merging the two ideas also gives a catchy and memorable name that describes the website's buisness in concise and clear terms.

+## Key Technology
+Django Web Framework
+Python
+Bootstrap front-end framework, with Bootstrap CSS and JS HTML
+CSS
+Javascript
+PostgreSQL supported by the CodeInstitute (https://dbs.ci-dbs.net/) Stripe

 # Overview: Website and Functionality

 As will be clear, the website relies heavily on the Boutique Ado Walk-Through project, particularly for the shopping bag and checkout process.
-However, my imagined Coffee and Honey shop is a bit more limited in terms of the number of products it offers, and sells a different type of project with different pricing structure.
+However, my imagined Coffee and Honey cafe is a bit more limited in terms of the number of products it offers, and sells a different type of project with different pricing structure.
 Additionally, I have focused on fleshing out the My Profile section by adding an address book, and linking that to the checkout so that the customers have flexibilty in terms of delivery address; additionally, I have set the checkout up to prepopulate with saved billing / delivery addresses, and enabled a pick-up option for the customers to pickup their order directly from the cafe.

 I have hopefully provided sufficient independent development away from the Boutique Ado example.